duckietown/book-opmanual-duckiebot/src/setup/setup_account/docker_accounts.md

     docker login -u DOCKER_USERNAME

-where `DOCKER_USERNAME` is the username you chose when signing up on DockerHub.
+where `DOCKER_USERNAME` is the username you used when signing up for DockerHub.
-You will then be prompted for your password, paste the access token we created earlier and press
+You will then be prompted for your password, paste the access token we created earlier, and press
 <kbd>Enter</kbd>.

 (dt-account-dockerhub-config-docker-set)=
 ### 3) Configure shell

-We are now going to provide the same username and access token to the shell in order to automate most of the back-end operations involving docker.
+We are now going to provide the same username and access token to the shell to automate most of the back-end operations involving Docker.

 ```{attention}
 * These credentials are **only stored locally**;
 * **Never use your account password** instead of an access token;
 ```

-You can pass wour DockerHub credentials to the Duckietown Shell by running the following command,
+You can pass your DockerHub credentials to the Duckietown Shell by running the following command,
 ```bash
 dts config docker credentials set --username DOCKERHUB_USERNAME --password DOCKERHUB_ACCESS_TOKEN
 ```